 Introduction:

+xxxxxxxxx

 The rapid ageing of the global population has significantly increased the importance of continuing education in later life.
 As life expectancy increases, learning should not be limited to early or working years but should extend into old age.
-Developing an effective educational framework for older adults requires an understanding of both national and global trends, along with an awareness of the evolving needs of an ageing society.
+Developing an effective educational framework for older adults requires an understanding of both national and global trends, as well as awareness of the evolving needs of an ageing society.
 These needs are profoundly shaped by sociocultural conditions, including family structures, community support, and cultural attitudes toward ageing.

-An integrated approach to later-life learning must be founded on a broad, interdisciplinary understanding of ageing as a social construct, rather than viewing it merely as a biological process.
-This perspective recognizes that social roles, life experiences, and cultural contexts directly influence how older adults learn and participate in educational activities.
+An integrated approach to later-life learning must be grounded in a broad, interdisciplinary understanding of ageing as a social construct, rather than merely as a biological process.
+This perspective recognises that social roles, life experiences, and cultural contexts directly influence how older adults learn and participate in educational activities.
 In recent years, research has increasingly focused on the psychological and social aspects of successful ageing, highlighting the role of education in promoting mental well-being, social engagement, independence, and overall quality of life among older adults (Salomeja, 2015).

 Education enables individuals to understand and adopt lifestyles that contribute to a meaningful quality of life in older age.
 Educated older adults are better equipped to maintain their well-being through informed social interactions, the effective use of technology, awareness of health-related practices, and sound economic management.
 Knowledge and awareness across these life domains empower individuals to make informed decisions, adapt to age-related changes, and lead more independent, secure, and fulfilling lives in their later years.
-Consequently, educational attainment, vocational training, community-based education, and access to learning opportunities play a vital role in influencing the well-being of senior citizens.
+Consequently, educational attainment, vocational training, community-based education, and access to learning opportunities play a vital role in shaping the well-being of older adults.

 Educated seniors are better positioned to experience successful ageing because their knowledge facilitates access to various resources, whereas those without formal education often require greater external support.
-Therefore, it is essential to critically analyse traditional perspectives that continue to influence harmful values and practices related to old age.
-Ageing is frequently perceived through negative stereotypes that shape attitudes and behaviours, limiting the growth and development of older adults at both the individual and collective levels (Oliveira, Freitas, Reis, & Gameiro., 2024).
+Therefore, it is essential to critically analyse traditional perspectives that continue to perpetuate harmful values and practices associated with old age.
+Ageing is frequently perceived through negative stereotypes that shape attitudes and behaviours, limiting the growth and development of older adults at both the individual and collective levels (Oliveira, Freitas, Reis, & Gameiro, 2024).
 Ultimately, education serves as a tool to help individuals distinguish between beneficial and detrimental practices, fostering a more positive ageing experience.

 Literature review:

 Discussions regarding older adults often focus on reduced physical abilities and age-related challenges.
 To effectively manage these difficulties and maintain a balanced lifestyle, older individuals require adequate facilities, support systems, and resources (Hossen & Salleh, 2024).
-Although various services may be available, many seniors lack the necessary awareness or knowledge to utilize them effectively.
+Although various services may be available, many seniors lack the necessary awareness or knowledge to utilise them effectively.
 However, with sufficient education, they are better equipped to manage their daily lives and achieve a higher quality of living.
-Furthermore, educational discourse for older adults is frequently situated within the context of community education, which provides essential avenues for both lifelong learning and social engagement (Krašovec & Kump, 2013).
+Furthermore, educational discourse among older adults is often situated within community education, which provides essential avenues for both lifelong learning and social engagement (Krašovec & Kump, 2013).

 Physical exercise tailored to the specific abilities and needs of older adults is paramount for overall health.
 Regular physical activity helps mitigate age-related physiological decline, maintains musculoskeletal strength and flexibility, and improves balance and mobility.
-It also supports recovery from illness, enhances the efficacy of medical treatments, and plays a critical role in preventing chronic conditions such as cardiovascular diseases, diabetes, and joint-related issues.
+It also supports recovery from illness, enhances the efficacy of medical treatments, and plays a critical role in preventing chronic conditions, including cardiovascular diseases, diabetes, and joint disorders.
 Additionally, exercise fosters improved mental well-being by reducing stress and enhancing mood, thereby enabling older adults to maintain more active and independent lives (Díaz-López et al., 2017).